 Fundbox offers a business line of credit loans and a term loan for small businesses.
 The qualifying criteria for both are similar, and the application process is the same.
 To apply, you need to fill out the online application.
 Here you’ll need to register to the Fundbox website, and once there, you’ll be shown the loan application.

 The info necessary for applying for a Fundbox loan is the same as the other online lenders covered here.
 You’ll need to provide all the basic information about the business and the business owner like official names, addresses, phone numbers, average monthly revenue, business tax ID, and social security number.
 After this is done, you’ll be asked to connect your accounting software and business checking account so that the Fundbox system can run a check of your businesses’ financial health.

 If all checks out, then you’ll be approved for a loan, and you’ll be given the approved limit and repayment plan, with all the fees clearly outlined here.
 You’ll have 30 days to accept or deny the offer, and if you accept, the money gets transferred to your account as soon as the next business day.

 The loan application is what the borrower uses to apply for a loan, and it holds critical details about the borrower.
 Based on these, the lender decides whether to approve or deny the loan request.
 Yes, this is a basic loan application definition, but let’s discuss the generally necessary information when applying for a loan and why this is necessary.

 Why Are You Applying for This Loan?

 Yes, you may know why you are applying for a loan, but your lender also wants to know before granting your loan.
+Whether you need to expand your business, recruit new employees, fund short term expenses or working capital, you should have your purposes well planned and defined.
 Lenders will want to know what you plan to use the money for, which is among the deciding factors to get your loan approved.